wronnyhuang/mfseq/README.md

 _Loss_

-The loss function for optimization is the frobenius norm of the predicted values of `X_i` with their true values
+The loss function for optimization is the distance (e.g., frobenius norm) of the predicted values of `X_i` from their true values

 `L = \sum_i^N distance( X_i, T^(i-1) * W_0 * H )`